 A deep-cycle battery can be used continuously for hours and recharged over a fairly short period of time.
 A starter battery is made to provide a burst of amps in a short period of time to start an engine.
 Once the engine has started the alternator takes up the job and there is no more draw on the battery.

 A deep cycle battery isn’t suitable to start an engine as it may not have the burst of power needed to start the engine while deep cycling a starter battery can ruin it quickly and can only last for a few deep discharges (around 150).

-A deep cycle battery is the recommend type of battery to use in either a solar collector( photovoltaic), backup power, RV, or boat application.
+A deep cycle battery is the recommended type of battery to use in either a solar collector( photovoltaic), backup power, RV, or boat application.

-- Difference between deep cycle battery and marine battery?
+Difference between a deep cycle battery and a marine battery?

 The term deep cycle batteries is used interchangeably with marine batteries.
 Most marine batteries are actually hybrids between deep cycle and starter batteries while a few are actually true deep cycle batteries.

 Deep cycle batteries are made up of thick plates that provide a small surface that reacts slowly for a steady draw.
 A marine battery is made up of a lead sponge that is coarse and heavier than that of starting batteries.
 This makes it easier to make a huge draw like a starting battery while also being able to draw a steady current.

 What is the best way to charge a deep cycle battery?

 A deep cycle battery is made to be charged for a short period of time and discharged for a long period of time.
 Therefore the best settings would be to bulk charge the battery and switch it to float after it's fully charged.
 A solar charger with a charge controller will provide a boost during peak sunlight hours and a float charge when the sun is going down without overcharging the battery.

 This can allow you to draw power from the battery while charging and save enough power to use during the night.